 3. Minimize adverse weather

-- Designing the project so that work that could be impacted by poor weather is assembled and built under cover, or off site.
-Even redesigning the project to eliminate activities which could be impacted by the weather, for example using different foundation methods could eliminate the requirement to excavate in the rainy season.
+- Designing the project so that work that could be impacted by poor weather is assembled and built undercover, or off-site.
+Even redesigning the project to eliminate activities that could be impacted by the weather, for example using different foundation methods could eliminate the requirement to excavate in the rainy season.

 - Planning the start of the project so it doesn’t begin in the worst weather.